 Is there a Difference between Shared Services and Business Services?

 As Shared Services organizations matured and continued to integrate broader services that crossed front, middle, and back office, as well as included decision support services, many integrated Shared Services organizations re-branded themselves as Business Services.
-Much of this re-branding was a result of overcoming existing impressions that Shared Services related primarily to transactional activities as it did in its earlier stages.
+Much of this re-branding was a result of overcoming existing impressions that it is related primarily to transactional activities as it did in its earlier stages.

 Today, many Shared Services organizations are providing higher-level services that would be considered by some as Business Services and there are many Business Services organizations that provide only transactional services.